 Donate to Our Family Homes and School

-Your gift enables us to care for and educate orphaned and abandoned children in some of the poorest parts of the world.
+Your gift enables us to care for and educate orphaned and abandoned children in

 There are millions of children in the world who have been abandoned by their parents, been forced to leave home because of extreme poverty, or suffered the loss of their parents due to disease or war.
 Without parental guidance, provision, or love, these children's lives can be wrecked on the street, and they are vulnerable to many forms of exploitation, including the potential of being trafficked.

 God has called us to serve these children by placing them in loving family homes where we hope to live up to the mission of our children's ministry: to help orphaned and abandoned children become difference makers for Christ in their nations.
 We strive to create a developmental environment in our homes so that our children can thrive—from the love that our houseparents provide, to the quality of their education and diet, and even the time, space, and materials for them to live out the true purpose of childhood: play.
 Though we are committed to seeing each child graduate from college, our children's ministry is also guided by Jesus' words in Matthew 19:14 when He tells us that the kingdom of heaven already belongs to children!

 $100 a month can sponsor a child in one of our family homes. $1,000 a month can sponsor an entire home for a year!
 Meet the children who need sponsors and give here.

 Love Justice currently operates 17 family homes in Nepal, India, and Bangladesh.

 The children we care for live in our family homes and become a part of a family, 24 hours a day, 7 days a week, until they reach adulthood.

 We believe in limiting home sizes in order to create a family-like atmosphere.
 This allows the houseparents to give personal attention to each child, to ensure that all needs are met, and to make each child feel special.